-(5) AUTHORIZATION OF APPROPRIATIONS.-There are authorized to be appropriated to carry out this subsection \$20,000,000 for each of fiscal years 2014 through 2018, to remain available until expended.

-(g) POLLINATOR PROTECTION.-

-(1) RESEARCH AND EXTENSION.-

-(A) GRANTS.-Research and extension grants may be made under this section-

-(i) to survey and collect data on bee colony production and health;
+- (5) AUTHORIZATION OF APPROPRIATIONS.-There are authorized to be appropriated to carry out this subsection \$20,000,000 for each of fiscal years 2014 through 2023, to remain available until expended. - (g) POLLINATOR PROTECTION.- - (1) RESEARCH AND EXTENSION.- - (A) Grants.-Research and extension grants may be made under this section- - (i) to survey and collect data on bee colony production and health;

-(ii) to investigate pollinator biology, immunology, ecology, genomics, and bioinformatics;
+(ii) to investigate pollinator biology, immunology,

+ecology, genomics, and bioinformatics;

-(iii) to conduct research on various factors that may be contributing to or associated with colony collapse disorder, and other serious threats to the health of honey bees and other pollinators, including- (I) parasites and pathogens of pollinators; and (II) the sublethal effects of insecticides, herbicides, and fungicides on honey bees and native and managed pollinators;
+(iii) to conduct research on various factors that may be contributing to or associated with colony collapse disorder, and other serious threats to the health of honey bees and other pollinators, including-

-(iv) to develop mitigative and preventative measures to improve native and managed pollinator health; and

-(v) to promote the health of honey bees and native pollinators through habitat conservation and best management practices.
+(I) parasites and pathogens of pollinators; and (II) the sublethal effects of insecticides, herbicides, and fungicides on honey bees and native and managed pollinators;

-(B) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to carry out this paragraph \$10,000,000 for each of fiscal years 2008 through 2018.
+- (iv) to develop mitigative and preventative measures to improve native and managed pollinator health; and - (v) to promote the health of honey bees and native pollinators through habitat conservation and best management practices. - (B) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to carry out this paragraph \$10,000,000 for each of fiscal years 2008 through 2023.

-(2) DEPARTMENT OF AGRICULTURE CAPACITY AND INFRA-STRUCTURE.-
+- (2) DEPARTMENT OF AGRICULTURE CAPACITY AND INFRASTRUCTURE.- - (A) In General.-The Secretary shall, to the maximum extent practicable, increase the capacity and infrastructure of the Department-

-(A) IN GENERAL.-The Secretary shall, to the maximum extent practicable, increase the capacity and infrastructure of the Department- (i) to address colony collapse disorder and other long-term threats to pollinator health, including the hiring of additional personnel; and appropriated to conduct a nationwide honey bee pest, pathogen, health, and population status surveillance program \$2,750,000 for each of fiscal years 2008 through 2018.
+(i) to address colony collapse disorder and other long-term threats to pollinator health, including the hiring of additional personnel; and and other pollinator issues at the facilities of the Department.

-(ii) to conduct research on colony collapse disorder and other pollinator issues at the facilities of the Department.
+(ii) to conduct research on colony collapse disorder

-(B) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to carry out this paragraph \$7,250,000 for each of fiscal years 2008 through 2018.
-(3) HONEY BEE SURVEILLANCE.-There is authorized to be
+(B) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to carry out this paragraph \$7,250,000 for each of fiscal years 2008 through 2023.